Ken2745/heartdisease_prediction/README.md

 # Heart Disease Prediction API

-A machine learning–powered web application that predicts the likelihood of heart disease based on patient health metrics.
+A machine learning powered web application that predicts the likelihood of heart disease based on patient health metrics.
 Built using FastAPI, scikit-learn, and Jinja2, with an optional Dockersetup for deployment.

 ---